djtmk1/djtmk1/README.md

 ## 🫂 MineCraft Staff Expierance

+- MineTop as a Admin 150 players (2025-current)
 - FreshSMP as a Jr. Admin 700+ players (2023-2023)
 - AppleMC as a Sr.Mod 700+ Players (2023-2023),
 - Relheim as a Mod 50 Players (2023-2023),